haskell-distributed/.github/profile/README.md

 # Welcome to the Distributed Haskell organization

-This GitHub organization is dedicated to the implementation of [Cloud Haskell](https://simon.peytonjones.org/haskell-cloud/).
+This GitHub organization is dedicated to the implementation of [Cloud Haskell](https://simon.peytonjones.org/haskell-cloud/) and other facilities for distributed computing.

 Cloud Haskell is a domain-specific language for developing distributed systems using the [Actor model](https://en.wikipedia.org/wiki/Actor_model) popularized by Erlang.
 It combines the Erlang model of scheduling remote execution of computation and handling of failure, with Haskell's advantages such as type safety.